calculix/pygccx/readme.md

   and extract to any location you want.
 - install pygccx with pip
     ```
-    pip install "path/to/pygccx"   (the folder where setup.py is located)
+    pip install "path/to/pygccx"   (the folder where setup.py or pyproject.toml is located)
     ```

 # Capabilities of Pygccx: